SaintClever/Nebula-Academy/Bootcamp/1-Introduction-To-Python-Programming/03-Github-and-Terminal/Lesson/jupyter.md

 # Introduction to Jupyter and Using the Jupyter Extension in VSCode

-[Jupyter](https://jupyter.org/) is an open-source project that provides a web-based interactive computing environment for various programming languages, including Python.
-It allows you to create and share documents called notebooks, which combine live code, equations, visualizations, and explanatory text.
+[Jupyter](https://jupyter.org/) is a free, open-source, platform that provides a user-friendly online computing environment for various programming languages, such as Python.
+Using Jupyter, you can generate and distribute notebooks combining live code, charts, formulas, and explanations.

-For Python learners, Jupyter notebooks offer a powerful tool to experiment, learn, and document their code.
-It provides a way to write and run code in small, manageable chunks called cells.
-You can execute each cell individually, which helps with incremental development and debugging.
+For those who are studying Python, Jupyter Notebooks are a valuable tool for testing, education, and code documentation.
+The platform allows you to write and execute code in small, easily accessible cells.
+You can run each cell individually, which facilitates step-by-step coding and debugging.

 ## Using Jupyter in Visual Studio Code (VSCode)